segin-GH/TDD-4-Embedded/README.md

 >**NOTE:** It's a judgment call on how far to take tests. you will see when we get into TDD  how to decide which test to write

-With these kinds of tests you can see that some subtle duplication creeping into the test for eg `ouput[x]=""`  in every test case there is `output[x]=""` to avoid this we can use something called _test fixture_.
+With these kinds of tests written in [FirstUnitTest](https://github.com/segin-GH/TDD-4-Embedded/tree/main/FirstUnitTest)  you can see that some subtle duplication creeping into the test for eg `ouput[x]=""`  in every test case there is `output[x]=""` to avoid this we can use something called _test fixture_.

 ### Test Fixtures in Unity